Lemonnycodes/Lemonnycodes/README.md

 <h3 align="center">Developer | Tech Enthusiast  </h3>

-🌱 Currently, I am focusing on my Master's degree and **Data visualization through Power BI**
+🌱 Currently, I am focusing on my Building apps with React

-🔮 Muggle by day, Wizard by code, casting code spells with the precision of  Lumos Maxima incantation.

 ✨ Remember, the magic is in the code!